tteejj/_CLASSY/modules/tui-engine-v2.txt

 function Get-ThemeColorFallback {
     param($ColorName, $Default = [ConsoleColor]::White)
-    # This is a fallback function for when theme manager isn't available
-    # The theme manager will override this with its own global Get-ThemeColor
     return $Default
 }

-# Only define global Get-ThemeColor if it doesn't already exist
 if (-not (Get-Command -Name "Get-ThemeColor" -ErrorAction SilentlyContinue)) {
     function global:Get-ThemeColor {
         param($ColorName, $Default = [ConsoleColor]::White)